How to debug remotely

 - Go get yourself a well-deserved coffee and get on with developing the feature you were working on before you got interrupted.

 The beauty of a recording is that you don’t have to waste time trying to reproduce the problem.
 The recording represents a 100% reproducible test case.
-And that recording can be debugged offline, in the comfort of your own home/office.
+And that recording can be debugged remotely from the comfort of your own home/office.
 Once the failed process is recorded, you can relive the defect - without impacting the live environment.

 LiveRecorder enables engineering teams to debug remotely and debug faster than with traditional debugging methods – allowing business to continue for both software vendors and their customers.